 Dominic Conti (Performer/Additional Material Hollywood) was discovered by RSC talent scouts in Chicago, performing America (abridged) with The Noble Fool Theater.
 He workshoped Hollywood (abridged) in Rohnert Park and St. Louis, premiered it at Pittsburgh Public Theatre, and tours it along with Sports (abridged), Books (abridged), Bible (abridged) and America (abridged).
 Other regional theaters he’s worked with include: Plasticene, Steppenwolf, Second City, Williamstown Theatre Festival, Goodman, Westport Country Playhouse, Beaver Creek Theatre Festival, Madison Repertory, Chicago Shakespeare, Next, A Red Orchid, Apple Tree TYA, First Folio Shakespeare Festival, Lost Angels Theatre and Odyssey Theatre Ensemble.
-Film/TV credits include: A Voodoo Possession, Another Stupid Day, The Interview (also co-writer/producer), April, Saturday, Shades of Hope, Fiona’s Fortune, The Roaring Twenties, Zombie Holocaust and You! and Fiasco.
+Film/TV credits include: Nothing in Los Angeles, A Voodoo Possession, Another Stupid Day, The Interview (also co-writer/producer), April, Saturday, Shades of Hope, Fiona’s Fortune, The Roaring Twenties, Zombie Holocaust and You! and Fiasco.
 Web series: Broken Dreams Boulevard, The Family Curse, Red Scare and The Best Friend (also co-wrote three episodes; Won LAWebfest Award — “Outstanding Writing in a Comedy Series” and nominated for IAWTV Award — “Best Writing in a Comedy”).

 Gary Fannin (Performer) was a fine, fine actor once.
 But he can’t talk about that these days, so don’t ask him.
 No, seriously, don’t.
 Rumour has it that the last time someone brought it up the police were called in.
 Ok, it was probably a traffic warden, but even so the CCTV footage leaves one with nothing but total respect for his kick-ass, ass-kicking abilities.
 (Allegedly).
 Oh, he did once pet Tom Cruise’s dog (which, believe it or not, is not a euphemism).
 You CAN ask him about that.
 Other no-go topics include but are not limited to: The original (and unknown) movie called The Inbetweeners; 5 years of dressing room 7 at the Criterion Theatre in the West End; Hearts (the card game) which took up the better part of those 5 years; Quackenbush’s coffee in Austin; That sunset in Seattle with Kurt and Courtney; and 2 ducks, 2 rabbits and 4 doves in the back of a van in Philadelphia.
 Gary would like to thank the pharmaceutical industry for many, many happy years now.
 (Don’t ask).